 Dysfunctional Uterine Bleeding (DUB) is the term used to describe AUB related to changes and possible imbalances in hormones that directly affect the menstrual cycle.
 It is diagnosed after other conditions causing AUB are ruled out.

 Understanding the Menstrual Cycle

 The female reproductive parts include the 2 ovaries and tubes (Fallopian tubes) on either side, entering the uterus (womb) which leads down to the cervix and the vagina.
-Each of the ovaries contain rounded aggregation of cells forming sacs called follicles, each of which contains an egg, and one of these follicles releases an egg (ovulation) every month.
+Each of the ovaries contains a round aggregation of cells forming sacs called follicles, each of which contains an egg, and one of these follicles releases an egg (ovulation) every month.
 After the egg is shed, the left-over collapsed follicle is called corpus luteum.
 The onset of menstruation is called attaining menarche.

 Estrogen helps in the development of the follicles and the egg contained in them till one of the follicles ‘ripens’ and is ready to release the egg.
 Estrogen level thereafter drops to cause the egg to be released (ovulation).
 Thereafter progesterone levels rise to prepare the lining of the uterus (endometrium) by increasing its thickening and blood supply.
 If conception does not occur, progesterone levels fall, and menses (bleeding) starts to shed the thickened lining and blood.
 As progesterone supports the lining of the uterus, its relative deficiency can cause earlier, heavy and prolonged periods (AUB).